jasonbra1n/ae/README.md

 ## Contributing

-Feel free to fork this repo and submit pull requests with improvements!
+Fork this repo and submit pull requests with enhancements!
 Ideas to support the goals:
-- Implement a simple memory system to record and respond to drag patterns.
+- Add a pitch ramp-down as the egg slows post-release for a "settling" effect.
-- Add pitch ramp-down as the egg slows after release as a form of "communication."
+- Implement a memory system (e.g., via `localStorage`) to record drag patterns.
-- Experiment with visual cues (e.g., glow effects) to reflect the egg’s "mood" or state.
+- Experiment with visual feedback (e.g., color shifts or emblem animations) to reflect the egg’s state.
-- Enhance audio with dynamic binaural effects tied to learned interactions.
+- Enhance audio with dynamic binaural beats tied to learned interactions.

 ## License